flatpickles/slack-odds-are/README.md

 Odds Are Slack Bot
 ==================

 Details coming soon!
-For now, check out [this overview](http://www.urbandictionary.com/define.php?term=Odds+are) of the game.
+For now, check out [this succinct overview](http://www.urbandictionary.com/define.php?term=Odds+are) of the game.